chrisgleissner/loom-webflux-benchmarks/README.md

 The microservice under test exposes several RESTful APIs.
 In the following descriptions, `$approach` is the approach under test and can be one of `loom-tomcat`, `loom-netty`, and `webflux-netty`.

+All REST APIs support the following query parameters:

+- `approach`: Approach under test.
+Needs to be specified both within path and as query parameter in order to allow for consistent parsing across approaches.
+- `delayCallDepth`: Depth of recursive HTTP call stack to `$approach/epoch-millis` endpoint prior to server-side delay; see [Scenario Columns](#Columns) for more details.
+- `delayInMillis`: Server-side delay in milliseconds; see [Scenario Columns](#Columns) for more details.

 #### epoch-millis

 The [TimeController](src/main/java/uk/gleissner/loomwebflux/time/TimeController.java) returns the milliseconds since the